 - Save the images as a TIFF (if you have the ability to) otherwise JPEG at the highest quality

 I have a friend who used his cell phone to scan his Mother’s box of old photographs using Photomyne.
 Apparently it was an easy process and the digital images came out really well – perspectives automatically corrected, consistently framed and easily labelled.
-I’m waiting now to hear about their quality when printed into a photo book.
+I’m waiting now to hear about their quality when printed into a photo book – I have my doubts about the quality.